How recognizable is your company logo to your audience? What does your website traffic look like? How many people are actually aware you exist?

 - Ensure that your social media bio pages are filled out, CTA-driven, and optimized.

-4. Use Targeted Content Placements
+4. Use Targeted Content Placements.

 Where does your audience go for advice?
 Whose voices do they already trust?

 Determine where your audience already gets its industry news in terms of platforms, publications, and influencers.
 Then, get your content out in those spaces.

 Sometimes, that may take the form of “advertorial” content that requires a fee.
 Be aware that Google looks down on this when the content includes links.

-5. Establish Influencer Partnerships
+5. Establish Influencer Partnerships.

 In B2B, you have many opportunities to boost brand awareness by working with luminaries in your field.
-Many influencers don’t have interests that compete with yours: To the contrary, they want to forge strong ties with brands so their platform offers unique insight.
+It's believed that many influencers don’t have interests that compete with yours.

+On the contrary, they want to forge strong ties with brands so their platform offers unique insight.
 They may value their access to your brand as much as you value them.